bnb-chain/bnb-chain.github.io/docs/validator/fullnode.md

 hide_table_of_contents: false
 sidebar_position: 2
 ---
-# How to Run A Fullnode on BNB Smart Chain
+# How to Run a Fullnode on BNB Smart Chain

-## Fullnodes Functions
+## Fullnode Functions

-* Stores the full blockchain history on disk and can answer the data request from the network.
+* Stores the full blockchain history on the disk and can answer the data request from the network.
 * Receives and validates the new blocks and transactions.
 * Verifies the states of every accounts.

 ## Supported Platforms

-We support running a full node on `Mac OS X`and `Linux`.
+We support running a full node on `Mac OS X` or `Linux`.

 ## Suggested Requirements

 ### Fullnode
 - VPS running recent versions of Mac OS X or Linux.
-- **IMPORTANT** 2T GB of free disk space, solid-state drive(SSD), gp3, 8k IOPS, 250MB/S throughput, read latency <1ms. (if start with snap/fast sync, it will need NVMe SSD)
+- **IMPORTANT** 2T of free disk space, solid-state drive (SSD), gp3, 8k IOPS, 250MB/S throughput, read latency <1ms.
+(If it starts with snap/fast sync, it will need NVMe SSD)
-- 16 cores of CPU and 64 gigabytes of memory (RAM).
+- 16 cores of CPU and 64GB of memory (RAM).
-- Suggest m5zn.3xlarge instance type on AWS, c2-standard-16 on Google cloud.
+- We suggest m5zn.3xlarge instance type on AWS, c2-standard-16 on Google cloud.
-- A broadband Internet connection with upload/download speeds of 5 megabyte per second
+- A broadband internet connection with upload/download speeds of 5MB/S.

 ### Validator
 - VPS running recent versions of Mac OS X or Linux.
-- **IMPORTANT** 2T GB of free disk space, solid-state drive(SSD), gp3, 8k IOPS, 250MB/S throughput, read latency <1ms
+- **IMPORTANT** 2T of free disk space, solid-state drive (SSD), gp3, 8k IOPS, 250MB/S throughput, read latency <1ms.
-- 16 cores of CPU and 64 gigabytes of memory (RAM)
+- 16 cores of CPU and 64GB of memory (RAM).
-- Suggest m5zn.3xlarge instance type on AWS, or c2-standard-16 on Google cloud.
+- We suggest m5zn.3xlarge instance type on AWS, or c2-standard-16 on Google cloud.
-- A broadband Internet connection with upload/download speeds of 10 megabyte per second
+- A broadband internet connection with upload/download speeds of 10MB/S.

 ## Settings